 Some recipes call for sifting, even if the flour is pre-sifted.
 For those, measure your flour, then sift.
 Sifting will add air and change the measurement.
-But by adding air, it creates ultra-light cakes, biscuits, and other baked goods.
+But by adding air, creates ultra-light cakes, biscuits, and other baked goods.

 Another time to sift is when you add cocoa powder to other dry ingredients.
 Sifting helps to create a well-blended mixture.

 Some recipes call specifically for cake flour.
 However, unless you choose to keep it on hand, it’s easy to substitute.
 For each cup of cake flour, carefully measure 1 cup of flour (all-purpose or whatever type you are using).
 Put 2 tablespoons from your cup back into the bag.
 Now add 2 tablespoons of corn starch.
 Sift these together.
 And that is how we can save pantry space by keeping fewer types of flour!
 Pros often live by this and other best baking tips.

 83) Buttermilk substitute